How to Start a Home Based Web Design Business

 What You Need to Start a Web Design Businesses

-It goes without saying that you should have the knowledge and experience in web design before staring a web design business.
+It goes without saying that you should have the knowledge and experience in web design before starting a web design business.
 Once you have that, you'll need:

 - A home office that is quiet and free from distractions